 Special Conditions of Hire during COVID-19:

-- Hirers will make sure that everyone likely to attend their activity or event understands that they MUST NOT DO SO if they or anyone in their household has had COVID-19 symptoms in the last 7 days and that, if they develop symptoms within 7 days of visiting the premises, they MUST use the Test, Track and Trace system to alert others with whom they have been in contact.
+4. Hirers will make sure that everyone likely to attend their activity or event understands that they MUST NOT DO SO if they or anyone in their household has had COVID-19 symptoms in the last 7 days and that, if they develop symptoms within 7 days of visiting the premises, they are advised to use the NHS Test and Trace system to alert others with whom they have been in contact.

-- Hirers will ensure that everyone attending maintains 2m social distancing while waiting to enter the premises, observes the one-way system within the premises and, as far as possible, observes social distancing of 1m plus mitigation measures when using more confined areas.
+7. Hirers will ensure that everyone attending observes the one-way system within the premises and, as far as possible, consider social distancing of 1m plus mitigation measures when using more confined or busy areas.